Atropia (film): Production

 Produced by Frenesy Film Company with Luca Guadagnino as producer, the film is directed by Hailey Gates in her feature length debut that was shot in July 2023.
 That year, the film had received Californian tax credits for production.
 The film is based on Gates' 2019 short film, Shako Mako, which was produced as part of Miu Miu's Women's Tales series of shorts directed by women and featured Alia Shawkat.
 That short followed an actress on the set of a replica foreign village on Fort Irwin National Training Center, used by the American military to train soldiers prior to combat.
 The cast on Atropia again includes Shawkat, with Callum Turner and Chloë Sevigny confirmed in the cast in February 2024.
 Tim Heidecker was announced to be part of the cast in November 2024.
 In January 2025, it was revealed that Channing Tatum made a cameo appearance in the film.

 Release

-The film premiered at the 2025 Sundance Film Festival on January 25, 2025.
-In October, Vertical acquired North American distribution rights to the film, scheduling it for a theatrical release in the United States on December 12, 2025.
+Atropia premiered on January 25, 2025 at the Sundance Film Festival, where it won the Grand Jury Prize.
+In October, Vertical acquired North American distribution rights to the film, giving it a theatrical release in the United States on December 12, 2025.

+Atropia had its New York City premiere at The Downtown Festival on October 10, 2025.
+The sold out screening was followed by a conversation between Hailey Gates and filmmaker Douglas Keeve.

 It also competed in New Directors Competition at the São Paulo International Film Festival and had screening on 18 October 2025.